Blog about successful marketing strategies in russia

 Trovo

-Streaming platforms audience in Russia
+Streaming Platforms Audience in Russia

 Over the past two years, the age range of game stream viewers has shifted towards the 25-35 category, with millennials now comprising 47% of viewers and Zoomers (17-25 year olds) making up 44.5%.
 Additionally, approximately 8% of the gaming platform audience are representatives of Generation X, aged 35-45.
 Millennials, the most financially stable demographic, provide financial support to their favorite streamers.
 They make up 46% of the audience for donation services, while Zoomers account for 35%.

-Top 10 Twitch streamers in Russia
+Top 10 Twitch Streamers in Russia

 EVELONE192